-Tatum leads the research team at CarterBaldwin.
+Tatum leads the research and administrative teams at CarterBaldwin.
 Prior to joining CarterBaldwin, she held positions in both the corporate and non-profit sectors.
 The constant of her career has been a focus on connecting people and businesses to the information they need.

 A native of North Carolina, Tatum earned a B.A. in English from Davidson College.
 Following graduation, she joined AmeriCorps (the “domestic Peace Corps”), logging over 1200 volunteer hours in a program to increase both middle school teachers’ and students’ computer and technology proficiencies.